jaggedsoft/node-binance-api/README.md

 # Node Binance API
-This project is to help get you started trading on Binance with the API.
-Supports WebSockets.
-You can stream candlestick chart data or use other advanced features, like setting stop losses and iceberg orders.
+This project is to help get you started trading on Binance with the API and is designed to be as easy to use as possible.
+You can stream candlestick chart data, or use other advanced features such as setting stop losses and iceberg orders.
+This project seeks to have complete API coverage including WebSockets and will be updated regularly.

 #### Getting started
 ```javascript